lynchborg/ezdc/README.md

-# Dchar - Docker Compose Harness
+# DC Test - Docker Compose Test Harness

 For easily setting up tests that rely on services in a docker-compose.yml

-Wrap you `m.Run()` and `dchar` will take care of spinning up your containers and checking that they're ready before running your tests.
+Wrap you `m.Run()` and `dctest` will take care of spinning up your containers and checking that they're ready before running your tests.

 Have a look in the [./examples](./examples) dir for runnable tests.